JamesAchebe/Employee-Management-System/README.md

 # Employee-Management-System
 This program was built using Java Swing to build the GUI and sqlite as the database.
 After forking/downloading this project.
-It should be able to be run in a Java ide such as Eclipse.
+It should be able to be run in a Java IDE such as Eclipse.
 We built the GUI with Eclipse Window Builder.

 ## Logging In